 He looks an athlete, he looks talented and he looks like he'll progress as a 3 year old too.
 He's a fantastic mover and really uses himself well, in his slower paces at least.
 This usually augurs well for his faster paces too, it's fair to say.
 It would be no surprise at all to see him rated in excess of 100 himself in a year's time, or at least that's what we are hoping to tap into with this very attractive colt.
 He's from a farm that has a fantastic track record of producing high class horses, notably Cloth Of Stars, Spring Loaded and Beckford to name but a few!

-In addition, our colt qualifies for the very lucrative 'Plus 10' bonus scheme.
+In addition, he qualifies for the very lucrative 'Plus 10' bonus scheme.